-Steps, such as dialogue, diversion and de-escalation should always be taken to avoid the need for physical restraint but, on occasions, physical restraint may be the appropriate action to take.
+- Steps, such as dialogue, diversion and de-escalation should always be taken to avoid the need for physical restraint but, on occasions, physical restraint may be the appropriate action to take.
 Restraint should be reasonable, necessary and proportionate.
-If this is the case then the following points should be noted:

-- Staff should have good grounds, such as the risk of injury to persons or damage to property. - Only minimum force should be applied. - Restraint should be relaxed as soon as possible. - Where possible, other staff should be present to assist or to act as a witness. - When restraint has been used it is recorded in the Bound Book. - The child is checked by an independent first aider immediately after restraint. - Parents/carers are informed.
+If this is the case then the following points should be noted: - Staff should have good grounds, such as the risk of injury to persons or damage to property. - Only minimum force should be applied. - Restraint should be relaxed as soon as possible. - Where possible, other staff should be present to assist or to act as a witness. - · When restraint has been used it is recorded on Cpoms. - Parents/carers are informed.